HubSpot/Baragon/Docs/managing/launch.md

 <a id="singularity"></a>
 ### Integration with Singularity

-Integration will singularity is simple!
-In you `Singularity` configuration under the `loadBalancerUri` field, enter the full path to `BaragonService`'s `/request` enpoint.
+Integration with Singularity is simple!
+In your `Singularity` configuration, under the `loadBalancerUri` field, enter the full path to `BaragonService`'s `/request` endpoint.
 For example:

 `"loadBalancerUri":"(Baragon Service host):(Baragon Service port)/(context path)/request"`